-How To Have It Both Ways In 8 Languages
+How To “Have Your Cake And Eat It Too” In 8 Languages

 Imagine you are going to your friend’s wedding next weekend.
 It was arranged months ago.
-You were invited, and you RSVP’d.
+You were invited, and you RSVPed “yes.”
 But a work colleague has just offered you free tickets to a Bruce Springsteen concert…next weekend.
 What do you do?
 Do you attempt to, as they say, have your cake and eat it too?

-Economists call this “opportunity cost”.
+Economists call this “opportunity cost.”
 The rest of us call it rotten luck.
 The ability to think about what you are not going to have, as a result of your own choices, seems a peculiarly universal human trait.
 It’s perhaps the most fundamental concept in economics (which makes you wonder why so many economists are fuzzy about it).
 Weighing possible futures is something that we do constantly when we try to determine whether something will cost us money, effort or time.
 We make both tiny and huge decisions based on it.

 Less well known is its curious history.
-A letter from the Duke of Norfolk to Thomas Cromwell in 1538 stated that “a man can not have his cake and eat his cake”, but for the next couple of centuries, it was reversed: “you cannot eat your cake and have your cake”.
+A letter from the Duke of Norfolk to Thomas Cromwell in 1538 stated that “a man can not have his cake and eat his cake,” but for the next couple of centuries, it was reversed: “you cannot eat your cake and have your cake.”
 President Franklin D. Roosevelt used this version in his 1940 State of the Union address.

 At about that time, the phrase seems to have shifted back to the form we mainly use today.